 The further growth of settlements in the 1960s added to the strains in the relationship between the RCMP and Inuit, as did the increasing amount of alcohol available in communities.
-The influx of qallunaat as contractors, teachers, traders, prospectors, government administrators and transport workers meant that RCMP officers were now responsible for maintaining order within and between Inuit and qallunaat groups.
+The influx of Qallunaat as contractors, teachers, traders, prospectors, government administrators, and transport workers meant that RCMP officers were now responsible for maintaining order within and between Inuit and Qallunaat groups.

-The impact was most acutely felt in the rapidly growing centre of Iqaluit where the police presence was strengthened, rules were more strictly enforced, and fewer opportunities existed for informal cultural contacts between the RCMP and Inuit.
-As the regional transportation hub and administrative centre, it attracted a large population of qallunaat and Inuit from all over the Arctic looking for work.
-Everyone (academics, gallunaat and Inuit) agreed that modernization forces in Iqaluit in the late 1950s and early 1960s were having severe impacts on Inuit residents.
-Anthropologist Toshio Yatsushiro, who conducted field work in Iqaluit in 1958 and 1959, wrote "The incidents of theft, marital discord, deviant sexual behavior, ... gambling, and drinking is causing considerable anxiety" to Inuit Elders.54 The police, now surrounded by more gallunaat, more crime and more Euro-Canadian amenities, stayed near their detachment, rather than undertaking regular patrols.
-For Inuit, life in the settlement included more frequent contacts with qallunaat and activities that could lead to legal infraction, including accusations of theft, charges under the Liquor Ordinance and exposure to the affects of the Ordinance Respecting Dogs (hereinafter cited as the "Dog Ordinance").
-At the same time, RCMP became less dependent on Inuit for survival, which meant that the job of Inuit special constable was more closely aligned to the day-to-day activities of the police and other authorities.
+The impact was most acutely felt in the rapidly growing centre of Iqaluit, where the police presence was strengthened, rules were more strictly enforced, and fewer opportunities existed for informal cultural contacts between the RCMP and Inuit.
+As the regional transportation hub and administrative centre, it attracted a large population of Qallunaat and Inuit from all over the Arctic looking for work.
+Everyone (academics, Qallunaat, and Inuit) agreed that modernization forces in Iqaluit in the late 1950s and early 1960s were having a severe impact on Inuit residents.
+Anthropologist Toshio Yatsushiro, who conducted field work in Iqaluit in 1958 and 1959, wrote "The incidents of theft, marital discord, deviant sexual behavior . . . gambling, and drinking are causing considerable anxiety" to Inuit Elders.
+The police, now surrounded by more Qallunaat, more crime, and more Euro-Canadian amenities, stayed near their detachment rather than undertaking regular patrols.
+For Inuit, life in the settlement included more frequent contacts with Qallunaat and activities that could lead to legal infraction, including accusations of theft, charges under the Liquor Ordinance, and exposure to the effects of the Ordinance Respecting Dogs.
+At the same time, RCMP became less dependent on Inuit for survival, which meant that the job position of Inuit special constable was more closely aligned to the day-to-day activities of the police and other authorities.